 Considering the nature of the MSPs, the spatial overlap of the potential offshore wind farm areas and the corridors with intensive maritime traffic, should be regarded as a possible transnational and cross-sectorial planning issue.
-For this reason a relevant hazard analysis, with the traffic safety as a key challenge in the spatial planning process on the seas is needed.
+For this reason, a relevant hazard analysis, with the traffic safety as a key challenge in the spatial planning process on the seas is needed.
 It is particularly important to regard development plans of OWF as well as shipping activity and assure appropriate safety zones between the areas.
 Even though it is understood that there is no one size fits all solutions, but an example of good practice and possible solution to the presented issue are requirements of the UK OREIs related safety of navigation guidance [UK, 2016].

-3.3 Energy grids and cables planning challenges and solutions defined by the Baltic LINes differences between the approach of Baltic countries are connected with formal implementation of the transfer gates for interconnectors at EEZ borders (e.g. Germany, Lithuania) or lack of such regulations (no cable corridors in maritime spatial plans - such as in Sweden).
-Taking into account tendencies for 'over-planning', the following criteria for electricity cables can be listed: space needed, safety zones around it, existing cables and pipelines, other sea uses (e.g. heritage sites, construction works, dumped munitions), location technically suitable for connection.
+Energy grids and cables planning challenges and solutions defined by the Baltic LINes

+Based on Baltic LINes partners joint assessments, electricity cables as well as data cables or oil/gas pipelines seem less confrontational with other interests than shipping or OWF, so identification of planning criteria for subsurface linear infrastructure seems simpler.
+The main differences between the approach of Baltic countries are connected with formal implementation of the transfer gates for interconnectors at EEZ borders (e.g. Germany, Lithuania) or lack of such regulations (no cable corridors in maritime spatial plans - such as in Sweden).
+Taking into account tendencies for 'overplanning', the following criteria for electricity cables can be listed: space needed, safety zones around it, existing cables and pipelines, other sea uses (e.g. heritage sites, construction works, dumped munitions), location technically suitable for connection.
 A big challenge for further development of planning criteria is the fact, that it is difficult to identify a given one single group within the energy sector to discuss offshore energy developments as well as energy grids within the Baltic Sea Region.
 For instance, within the European ENTSO-E network Baltic Sea is not a focus area in itself.